-Other examples of the highly conservative behavior observed during the estuarine mixing in the Arctic are boron (Savenko et al., 2003), molybdenum, rubidium, and ura-15 nium, the concentrations of which in the seawater are an order of magnitude higher than the content of the freshwater end member.
-Whereas B, Rb and Mo are unlikely to be affected by colloidal forms, U does appear in HMW{50kDa-0.22μm} colloids in the freshwater zone.
-However, strong uranyl carbonate complexes start to appear at the beginning of mixing with the seawater, which decreases the affinity of this element for organo-mineral colloid-formation and render it mainly to its truly dissolved form.
-The removal of dissolved U in the very low salinity zone by the Fe- and organo-rich colloids observed in the Severnaya Dvina River estuary (Fig. 14, 16a and 17) corroborates numerous observations in the Kalix River-Baltic Sea mixing zone (Porcelli et al., 1997; Andersson et al., 1998, 2001), as well as reports for small rivers on the NW German coast (Beck et al., 2012).
+(Savenko et al., 2003), molybdenum, rubidium, and uranium, the concentrations of which in the seawater are an order of magnitude higher than the content of the freshwater end member.
+Whereas B, Rb and Mo are unlikely to be affected by colloidal forms (Fig. 2a, b), U does appear in HMW50 kDa-0.22 μm colloids in the freshwater zone (Figs. 13 and 15-17).
+However, strong uranyl carbonate complexes start to appear at the beginning of mixing with the seawater, which decreases the affinity of this element for organomineral colloid formation and renders it mainly to its truly dissolved form.
+The removal of dissolved U in the very low-salinity zone by the Fe- and organo-rich colloids observed in the Severnaya Dvina River estuary (Figs. 13, 15a, 16) corroborates numerous observations in the Kalix River- Baltic Sea mixing zone (Porcelli et al., 1997; Andersson et al., 1998, 2001), as well as reports for small rivers on the NW German coast (Beck et al., 2012).